viam-modules/cloudslam-wrapper/README.md

 ### Next steps - Using the cloudslam service
 To interact with a cloudslam mapping session, go to the `DoCommand` on the [Control tab](https://docs.viam.com/cloud/machines/#control) and select your cloudslam wrapper service from the dropdown.
 From here, you can use the following commands
 - {`"start": "<MAP_NAME>"`} will start a cloudslam mapping session using the configured SLAM service.
 If the request is successful the current map will appear in the cloudslam-wrapper's service card after ~1 minute
 - {`"stop": ""`} will stop an active cloudslam mapping session if one is running.
-The completed map can be found on the SLAM library tab of the robots page
+The completed map can be found on the SLAM library tab of the machines page
-- {`"save-local-map": "<MAP_NAME>"`} will grab the current map from the configured SLAM service and upload it to your location, in the SLAM library tab of the robots page
+- {`"save-local-map": "<MAP_NAME>"`} will grab the current map from the configured SLAM service and upload it to your location, in the SLAM library tab of the machines page